 If a student is experiencing difficulty with school work, it is recommended that he/she meet with the classroom teacher for extra help.
 All of ESA’s teachers are available for extra help – each has their own schedule and most meet students by appointment.
 Another option to support a student who is having difficulty in a subject like math, theory, science, English or French, is peer tutoring.
-In consultation with the teachers, guidance counsellors draw up a tutor list from the grade 10-12 student population.
+In consultation with the teachers, Student Success staff draws up a tutor list from the Grades 10-12 student population.
 These tutors are available to students who may require extra help in a given subject area.
-Tutoring occurs either at lunch or before or after school for approximately 50 minutes a session.
+Tutoring occurs either at lunch or before or after school for approximately 45 minutes a session.
 The tutors earn community service hours for their tutoring services.
 Students who need tutoring should make an appointment with their counsellor at Student Services to explore their options.

 How does a student get a peer tutor?

-A student should meet with a guidance counselor to request a tutor and she will arrange the initial meeting with the peer tutor.
-Students and their peer tutors are partnered based on their mutual availability.
+A student should meet with a guidance counselor to request a tutor.
+Then this information is passed along to our Student Success staff who match student tutor to student tutee.
 There is a Peer Tutor Request form that students can pick up in Student Services that needs to be completed and signed by the parent/guardian and the student.

 How are peer tutors selected?